e-marshall/tutorials/book/background/4_tutorial_data.md

 Because SAR imagery is collected from a side-looking sensor, it can contain distortions related to the viewing geometry of the sensor and the surface topography of the area being imaged.
 This tutorial focuses on RTC imagery, which is SAR data that has undergone processing to remove the above-mentioned distortions.

 Multiple algorithms perform radiometric terrain correction, and it is important to understand the components of whichever dataset you use and their relative benefits and tradeoffs.
-This book will demonstrate working with two different (but similar) datasets of Sentinel-1 RTC imagery: one produced by Alaska Satellite Facility and one produced by Microsoft Planetary Coomputer, shown below.
+This book will demonstrate working with two different (but similar) datasets of Sentinel-1 RTC imagery: one produced by Alaska Satellite Facility and one produced by Microsoft Planetary Computer, shown below.
 Processing of SAR imagery can be very computationally intensive, both of these options leverage cloud-hosted computational resources to make processed SAR imagery available to users, reducing the need for individual users to perform complicated, resource and time-intensive processing.

 :::{important}